Saint-Alexis, Quebec

-Toponymy

 The name "Saint-Alexis" commemorates Canon Alexis-Frédéric Truteau (1808-1872).
 The latter was ordained in 1830 and occupied the post of Chancellor of the Bishop of Montreal, Mgr Ignace Bourget, during the creation of the canonical erection of the parish, in 1851.
 Truteau became famous during the “Guibord case”, when he refused Christian burial to Joseph Guibord following a Roman decree obtained by the bishop condemning the Canadian Institute.

 History

 The parish of Saint-Alexis was created on July 1, 1855, after the dissolution of the county of Leinster (witch covered the territory approximately equivalent to the RCMs of Montcalm, Les Moulins and L'Assomption) in the highlands of the plain of Saint -Laurent, about twenty kilometres north of Saint-Roch-de-l'Achigan, in the Lanaudière region.

 The chosen name, Saint-Alexis, also attributed to the post office established in 1855, which took the name of "Saint-Alexis-de-Montcalm" in 1876, pays homage to Canon Alexis-Frédéric Truteau (1808-1872).

 The latter, ordained in 1830 by Monsignor Jean-Jacques Lartigue, served as Chancellor of Monsignor Ignace Bourget from 1847 to 1872, and he set the boundaries of the parish in 1852.
 Nicknamed the good Father Truteau, he became famous in because of his role in the Guibord affair.
 He refused, in fact, the Christian burial of Joseph Guibord, dit Archambault (1809-1869) because of a Roman decree obtained by Monsignor Bourget against the Canadian Institute to which Guibord belonged.
 A decision by Judge Mondelet in 1870 forced Father Rousselot and the churchwardens of Notre-Dame-de-la-Montréal as well as Canon Truteau to reconsider their decision and allow the transfer of Guibord's remains to the Catholic cemetery of the Côte-des-Neiges.
 Acadians settled on the territory around 1795, coming from L'Assomption, through a large number of small hills.
-In 1920 the village part of Saint-Alexis splitted from the parish to form its own municipal entity.
+In 1920 the village part of Saint-Alexis split from the parish to form its own municipal entity.
 On December 19, 2012, the parish municipality of Saint-Alexis and the village municipality of Saint-Alexis remerged to become the municipality of Saint-Alexis.
 Nowadays, magnificent maple groves make Saint-Alexis famous.

 The municipality forms, with the neighbouring municipalities of Saint-Jacques, Sainte-Marie-Salomé and Saint-Liguori, the region of New Acadie, where many Acadians settled in the 18th century in the aftermath of the expulsion of the Acadians.
 The Acadian Festival of New Acadie is celebrated there every year.